tillitis/dev-tillitis/hugo/content.castor/tools/_index.md

 This will let you run client apps with `--port ./tkey-qemu-pty` and it will find the running emulator.

+TODO: Mention the scripts to use to handle the USB Mode Protocol and attach a soft HID device.

 ### Running manually

-If you want to run QEMU without using the OCI image, for instance because you are developing firmware, you have to first build or QEMU fork (see below)
+If you want to run QEMU without using the OCI image you have to first build our QEMU fork (see below).

 Build the TKey firmware: